ChavdarDimov/Soft-Uni-Unit-Testing/README.md

-Unit Testing - Methods
+Unit Testing of Methods, Arrays and Lists

-• What is Unit Testing;
-• NUnit;
-• The AAA Pattern.